 Even the sandflies of Sandfly Point won't stop you from pausing to take in the beauty of Milford Sound on completion of this, the finest walk in the world.

-New Zealand Walks is the definitive online travel guide to booking your guided or independent walk on the Milford Track in the Fiordland National Park.
+New Zealand Walks is the definitive online travel guide to booking your independent walk on the Milford Track in the Fiordland National Park.